Claims mapping script

 if (string.IsNullOrEmpty(firstName) && string.IsNullOrEmpty(lastName)) return;

-The logged-in user's profile must be loaded, as specified in Context.User.
+5. Load the logged-in user's profile, as specified in Context.User.
 This profile is linked to the user through the UserToUserProfile relation, and every user is expected to have an associated profile.
 If the user's profile is not found, the script exits.

 RequestResponse